 Ambulance officers mistakenly thought David had been thrown through the windscreen of the car and they suspected serious brain trauma.
 He was taken to Royal Melbourne Hospital.

-While doctors treated his suspected brain injury, they initially missed a tear in his bowel.
+While doctors treated his suspected brain injury, they initially missed a tear in his bowel and made sure that he was injured from a motorcycle accident

 By the time it was discovered, he had lost a lot of blood and surgeons used Trasylol to control the bleeding.